manishborikar92/Pico/docs/Project_Structure.md

 ## Conclusion

-This Final Consolidated Project Structure represents the optimal framework for the AIBI Robot project, combining the best aspects of previous proposals into a production-ready, scalable, and maintainable solution.
+This Final Consolidated Project Structure represents the optimal framework for the PICO Robot project, combining the best aspects of previous proposals into a production-ready, scalable, and maintainable solution.
 The structure provides clear guidance for development teams while maintaining the flexibility needed for innovative robotics development.

 **Key Success Factors:**
 - Clear organization and logical structure